Policies & Administration

 While Rice stipulates a limit of 15 credit hours over the summer for coursework completed outside of Rice during the summer, credit earned from a Rice-approved summer study abroad program does not contribute to this limit.

-In order to study abroad during your final semester, students must seek and obtain approval from the Office of the Dean of Undergraduates and Rice Study Abroad.
-Students must additionally contact their major advisor and the university's Senior Associate Registrar to discuss outstanding graduation and major requirements.
+Consult the Office of Academic Advising for questions regarding meeting graduation requirements.
+Should you choose to complete degree requirements while abroad in the spring, your degree will not be conferred until the following August or December, depending on program end date.
+Likewise, if you choose to complete degree requirements while abroad in the fall, your degree will not be conferred until the following May.
 A student who chooses to go abroad during their final semester will not have their degree conferred immediately.
-If the final semester abroad is in the spring, the degree will not be conferred until the following August or December, and if the final semester abroad is in the fall, the degree will not be conferred until May.
 Students are discouraged from participating in study abroad if doing so would cause them to fail to meet their degree and/or major requirements by their anticipated date of graduation and/or degree conferral.
 Accordingly, students are discouraged from studying abroad during their last semester before graduation if they have outstanding university and/or major requirements.

 Students with a substantial amount of transfer credit (particularly transfer students) should be aware of the general graduation requirements.
 Students must complete at least 60 semester hours at Rice, complete more than half of their upper-level degree work and more than half of their upper-level major work at Rice.
 Students are also required to complete four full-time semesters in residence at Rice.
 Lastly, students should also check for any department-specific limits on total transfer credit.

 School of Record Transcripts

 Students studying abroad through a third-party program provider are required to obtain and submit an official School of Record transcript if the program offers one.

 The last day to withdraw from a program is April 20th for summer, fall, and academic year programs, and November 15th for spring programs.